Excitonic pattern formation from a wrinkling instability in a van der Waals heterostructure

+Figure~3 shows the difference in intensity of the PL maxima.
+The variation of the intensities of the maxima (Fig.~3), along with the variation of the distances between the maxima (Fig.~2a) and the variation of the angles between the lines connecting the maxima (Fig.~2c), contribute to the deviation of the IX pattern from a perfect triangular pattern.
+To note the imperfections, we describe the IX pattern as distorted or quasi-periodic triangular pattern.

+5mm \textbf{Structural Mechanism for the Quasi-periodic Pattern.} We now investigate the origin of the quasi-periodic triangular pattern.
+We first demonstrate that several common mechanisms are disfavored by the data, then show that the quasi-periodic pattern may be produced by buckling of the encapsulating hBN layers residing on the graphite substrate.

-5mm {\bf Discussions.} The origin of the observed exciton quasi-periodic triangular pattern with the characteristic wavelength $\sim 2.6$~$\mu$m in MoSe$_2$/WSe$_2$ van der Waals heterostructure is discussed below.
-A periodic modulation of exciton luminescence caused by Turing instability (modulational instability) driven by stimulated kinetics of exciton formation due to quantum degeneracy, outlined in the introduction, vanishes with increasing temperature and the modulation wavelength changes with density~\cite{Levitov2005, Levitov2005a, Butov2002, Butov2004, Yang2015}.
-However, the IX modulation is observed along the IX signal extension for all the temperatures (Fig.~4) and the IX modulation wavelength essentially does not change with the density (Fig.~3).
-Therefore, the Turing instability is an unlikely mechanism for the observed IX pattern.
+A periodic modulation of exciton PL caused by a Turing instability (modulational instability) driven by kinetics of exciton formation, mentioned in the introduction, vanishes with increasing temperature and the modulation wavelength changes with density~\cite{Levitov2005, Levitov2005a, Butov2002, Butov2004, Yang2015}.
+However, the IX modulation is observed along the IX signal extension at all temperatures (Fig.~3c,d), and the IX modulation wavelength essentially does not change with the density (Fig.~3a,b).
+Therefore, the Turing instability mechanism for the observed IX pattern can be ruled out.

 IXs are dipoles oriented perpendicular to the heterostructure layers and interaction between them is dominated by the dipolar repulsion as shown by the studies of IX interaction both in GaAs heterostructures~\cite{Yoshioka1990, Butov1994, Zhu1995, Lozovik1997, Palo2002, Ivanov2002, Leon2003, Schindler2008, Laikhtman2009, Maezono2013, Remeika2015} and in van der Waals heterostructures~\cite{Rivera2015, Nagler2017, Kremser2020, Sun2022, Fowler-Gerace2024}.
-Therefore, the attractive-interaction mechanism of instability~\cite{Strecker2002} is also an unlikely mechanism for the observed IX pattern.
+Therefore, the attractive-interaction mechanism of instability~\cite{Strecker2002} is also an unlikely explanation for the observed IX pattern.

-The characteristic wavelength of the pattern, $\lambda \sim 2.6$~$\mu$m, is significantly larger than the period of the moir{\'e} superlattice caused by twisting between the MoSe$_2$ and WSe$_2$ layers $b \sim a / \delta \theta \sim 17$~nm~\cite{Fowler-Gerace2024}.
-Therefore, the moir{\'e} superlattice is also an unlikely mechanism for the observed IX pattern.
+The characteristic period of the pattern $\lambda \sim 2.6\,\mu\mathrm{m}$ is significantly larger than the moir{\'e} period $\sim 17\,\mathrm{nm}$~\cite{Fowler-Gerace2024} due to the lattice mismatch/misalignment of the MoSe$_2$ and WSe$_2$ layers.
+Therefore, the moir\'e superlattice formation does not explain the observed IX pattern either.